Hussam-22/site.astro-menu/src/content/features/waiter-kitchen-dashboard.md

 Additionally, the system supports real-time updates, incorporating real-time inventory management into Astro-Menu’s Waiter(ess) and Kitchen Dashboards offers significant benefits for restaurant operations.
 When meals go out-of-stock, the system instantly updates the customer menus, preventing orders for unavailable items.

-> The integration of these dashboards can lead to shorter wait times for customers, a smoother dining experience, and improved overall satisfaction.
+> <p class='text-primary'>The integration of these dashboards can lead to shorter wait times for customers, a smoother dining experience, and improved overall satisfaction.</p>

 ---